Your basket is currently empty!

 Breathing exercises are another valuable addition to an individual’s arsenal of stress management tools.

-These exercises promote by focusing on slow, deep breaths that engage the diaphragm rather than shallow chest breathing.
+These exercises promote relaxation by focusing on slow, deep breaths that engage the diaphragm rather than shallow chest breathing.

 This type of controlled breathing helps activate the parasympathetic nervous system responsible for restful states while suppressing the sympathetic nervous system responsible for fight-or-flight responses.